Misterio77/nix-starter-configs/README.md

 > [!IMPORTANT]
-> This repo is a little out of date at the moment, and is pending a refactor.
+> This repo might become slightly out of date as things change fast.
 Please check official documentation for NixOS and home-manager to make sure you're doing things right.
-See https://github.com/Misterio77/nix-starter-configs/issues/86 for more info.
+See https://github.com/Misterio77/nix-starter-configs/issues/86 for more info and additional learning resources you might be interested in :D

 # Nix Starter Config